geosolutions-it/MapStore2/docs/developer-guide/integrations/users/openId.md

 MapStore allows to integrate with [OpenID connect](https://openid.net/connect/) services.
 This allows to use external services to authenticate users in MapStore.
 This is useful when you have to integrate MapStore with an existing authentication system, or when you want to use a third-party service to authenticate users.

-## Customizing logo an text in Login Form
+## Customizing logo and text in Login Form

 For details about the configuration for a specific service, please refer to the corresponding section below.
 If you want to customize the icon and/or text displayed, you can refer to the documentation of the [LoginPlugin](https://mapstore.geosolutionsgroup.com/mapstore/docs/api/plugins#plugins.Login).